-Edinburgh is the world's festival capital, with 12 international festivals and a host of other major events throughout the year.
-They include the Edinburgh International Festival, Edinburgh International Science Festival, International Film Festival, International Book Festival, the Edinburgh Military Tattoo, Edinburgh's Christmas and Hogmanay and the Edinburgh Festival Fringe, the largest arts festival in the world.
+The Tourism sector is of vital importance to the city's economy.
+Edinburgh is the world's leading festival city, with 12 international festivals and a host of other major events throughout the year.
+This year-round festival programme includes the Edinburgh International Festival, Edinburgh International Science Festival, International Film Festival, International Book Festival, the Edinburgh Military Tattoo, Edinburgh's Christmas and Hogmanay and the Edinburgh Festival Fringe, the largest arts festival in the world.

 In 2015, more than 4.5 million people, both residents and visitors alike, enjoyed the city's year round festivals, equating to a £280m boost for the city economy.